-The Terrano was a compact SUV built by Nissan from 1993-2006.
+The Terrano was a compact SUV built by Nissan from 1993 to 2006.
 Only one generation of the Terrano was ever produced and it was mainly marketed to Europe, although Japan got a similar vehicle called the “Mistral”.

-Ford Europe also sold a Terrano based vehicle called the “Ford Maverick”.
+Ford Europe also sold a Terrano-based vehicle called the “Ford Maverick”.
 All vehicles were basically the same; the only thing that differed was the badge.
 Additionally, they were only sold with three engine choices; one of which was gasoline and the remaining two were diesel.
-Not many as engines were sold due to them being underpowered for the chassis.
+Not many engines were sold due to them being underpowered for the chassis.

 During its lifetime, the Terrano was sold as either a three or a five-door configuration, with two facelifts happening in 1996 and 2002, respectively.

 In recent years, the Terrano name has been resurrected once again in India.
-Nissan joined forced with French automaker Renault and created a new Terrano.
-In reality, it’s just a rebadged Dacia Duster with slightly a slightly more upscale trim.
+Nissan joined forces with French automaker Renault and created a new Terrano.
+In reality, it’s just a rebadged Dacia Duster with slightly more upscale trim.

 We, here at JDMBuysell.com have created the most comprehensive buyer’s guide currently available for the Nissan Terrano to give you as much information as possible about this forgotten SUV.

 - It’s reliable